stathissideris/spec-provider/README.md

 This library works in both Clojure and ClojureScript.

+Maturity level: mature and useful.
+Has not reached full potential as some ideas are still unexplored.

 ## Usage

-To use this library, add this dependency to your `project.clj` file:
+To use this library, add this dependency to your Leiningen `project.clj` file:

 ```
 [spec-provider "0.4.14"]